datacarpentry/semester-biology/exercises/Loops-3-R.md

 multiple files in a `for` loop.
 The function should work on a single file at a time and the `for` loop should repeatedly call the function and print out the result for each file as a vector of the file name and GC content.

+*Optional*: For a little extra challenge change your answer so that instead of printing out the file names it prints out the species name that is encoded in the file name, but without the `.fasta` at the end.